Yash-Bandal/DeltaX-Bootcamp/SQL/01_database_design_and_normalization/Notes/01_Designing/09_7_Mistakes_of_Design-And_Solutions.md

 <br>

-# 2. Storing Redundant Data
+# 2. Storing Redundant Data,

+> [!Important]
-Do not store values that can be calculated.
+> Do not store values that can be calculated.

 ## ❌ Bad Design